 Today, there are many projects that describe how blockchain-based rewards will be used to incentivize CleanApp activity.
 IBM has a pilot project called The Plastic Bank; there are startup teams like Wastespace.io, Recereum (crypto rewards for proper waste sorting), and others.

 But there’s still only one @Littercoin that actually allows anyone to earn an ETH-based token for uploading CleanApp reports, anytime, from anywhere.
 CleanApp has no formal alliance or ties with Littercoin, yet, but we’re doing everything possible to prove our bona fides to the Littercoin/OpenLitterMap community.
+We hope we can find synergies, but if we have to introduce a new incentive scheme, we are prepared for it.

 One of the biggest development milestones we hope to achieve between now and 2020 is to effectuate a classic cryptonian alignment of interests between CleanApp Foundation, the OpenLitterMap Foundation, and other established or startup development teams with similar outlooks.
 In crypto-speak, this is described as reaching consensus.
 In human-speak, it’s called trust.